 - If they expect that you will make bail and be released quickly, you might get to keep wearing street clothes, otherwise you will have to wear a jail uniform.

 Have you ever been arrested and gone through the jail intake procedure?
 If you have, you should tell us how it happened.
 How long did it take to get through intake?
 How did the guards treat you?
 Do you know any tips that could help others make it through the process?

 When you post bail, you will be allowed to leave jail.
 Getting discharged takes from 15 minutes to hours or even all day long.
 So, the quicker you post bail, the faster you will get out of jail.
 Also, it might depend on whether you’ve got a cash bond amount or if a judge must figure out the bail amount.
 For minor charges, you will simply be booked and then released on your recognizance without having to pay bail.
 When you have completed your jail sentence and know the release date, you should expect to be released at any time that day – but usually in the morning.

 How To Turn Yourself In

 In order to have visitors, inmates have to list information about each visitor to the jail in advance.
 Your visitor’s information will go in a log of visitors as an authorized visitor.
-All visitors has to provide a photo ID when visiting.
-Anyone arriving late or that does not have a visting order will be turned away.
+All visitors have to provide a photo ID when visiting.
+Anyone arriving late or that does not have a visitation order will be turned away.

 Visitation procedures are always changing, so we suggest that you review the jail site before you go.